frePPLe/frepple/doc/index.rst

 - | :doc:`installation-guide/index`
   | Installation instructions for linux and windows
 - | :doc:`integration-guide/index`
-  | How to integrate with your
+  | How to integrate with your business applications
 - | :doc:`developer-guide/index`
   | The geek corner
 - | :doc:`license`